IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - Remove the user from all groups
 - No longer have notifications generated or sent by the Dataverse installation
 - Prevent the account from being converted into an OAuth or Shibboleth account.
+- Prevent the user from becoming a superuser.

 Deactivating a user with this endpoint will keep: